suhaibzahmed/mikasa-living/architecture.md

     3. The vendor is redirected to their dashboard, and the session is immediately available.
 2.  **Route Protection**:
     1. The `middleware.ts` file checks for the presence of a session cookie on all protected vendor routes.

+### 3.3.
+Vendor Profile and Portfolio Flow

+1.  **Profile Page**: The vendor navigates to `/vendor/profile`.
+2.  **Data Fetching**: The `getVendorById` action is called to fetch the vendor's details, plan, and photos in a single query.
+3.  **Business Details**: The vendor can view and edit their business information in the "Business Details" tab.
+4.  **Photo Gallery**: The vendor can view their uploaded photos in the "Portfolio" tab.
+The number of uploaded photos and the remaining photo limit are displayed.
+5.  **Photo Upload**:
+    - If the vendor has not reached their photo limit, they can upload a new photo.
+    - The `uploadVendorPhoto` server action validates the image, uploads it to Supabase, and creates a new `Photo` record in the database.
+    - The action includes a server-side check to ensure the vendor does not exceed their plan's photo limit.

 This detailed architecture document should provide a clear understanding of the project's structure and implementation, making it easy to resume work in the future.